quicwg/base-drafts/draft-ietf-quic-transport.md

-To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender periodically sends STOP_WAITING frames that signal the receiver to stop acking packets below a specified sequence number, raising the "least unacked" packet number at the receiver.
-A sender of an ACK frame thus reports only those ACK blocks between the received least unacked and the reported largest observed packet numbers.
-An endpoint SHOULD use the "Largest Acked" packet number it received to calculate the "Least Unacked Delta" value in any STOP_WAITING frame it might send.
+To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender periodically sends STOP_WAITING frames that signal the receiver to stop acking packets below a specified sequence number, raising the Least Unacked packet number at the receiver.
+A sender of an ACK frame thus reports only those ACK blocks between the received Least Unacked" and the reported Largest Acked packet numbers.
+The endpoint SHOULD raise the Least Unacked communicated via future STOP_WAITING frames to the most recently received Largest Acked.

 Unlike TCP SACKs, QUIC ACK blocks are irrevocable.
 Once a packet is acked, even if it does not appear in a future ACK frame, it is assumed to be acked.